roman-milk/roman-milk.github.io/the-cursed-house-of-crow.md

- ****** The Cursed House of Crow ****** byTheTalkMan© "What!
+===

+"What!
 You can't?
 They've been in love since they were kids!"
 Sally cried out, but Timmy just laughed evilly.
 Seeing there was no hope there, Sally moved on.

  "Tony!
 Please!" she begged.